chris-warner-II/chris-warner-II.github.io/_poetry/3_Strangeness.md

 ---
 title: 'Strangeness'
 permalink: /poetry/3_Strangeness/
 excerpt: "What is this?
-Its a strangeness that encompasses everything I see..."
+It's a strangeness that encompasses everything I see..."
 ---

 ***Verse 1:*** \
   What is this?
-Its a strangeness \
+It's a strangeness \
   That encompasses everything I see. \
-  Opened the gates to an Altered State, \
+  Opened the gates to an altered state, \
   Now I'm out here just swimming in this sea. \
   Just me, these stars, these trees, this LSD.